The core in random hypergraphs and local weak convergence: Introduction

 \subsection{Background and motivation}

 Since the notion of random graphs was first introduced by \Erdos~and \Renyi, many striking results in this area were achieved.
 One important theme is the emergence of the giant component in this model \cite{BB,JLR}.
 In their seminal paper from 1960 \cite{ER} \Erdos~and \Renyi~proved that the structure of the sparse random graph $\vG(n,p)$ with $p=d/n$ suddenly changes.
+To be precise, for any $\eps>0$ the following is true.
 If $d<1-\eps$ all connected components in this model are of small size \whp, whereas if $d>1+\eps$ there is a single giant component of linear size.
-The proof of this phase transition is by means of branching processes.
-A key observation is that the limit of the normalized size of the giant component coincides with the survival probability of a certain Galton Watson process, \cite{Karp}.
-Though this Galton Watson tree is the limit of the ``local structure'' of the sparse random graph, this branching process approach allows to describe a structure of linear size in the graph.
+In \cite{Karp} Karp gave an elegant proof of the original result of \Erdos~and \Renyi~by means of branching processes.
+A key observation in this work is that the limit of the normalized size of the giant component coincides with the survival probability of a certain Galton Watson process \cite{Karp}.
+Though this Galton Watson tree is the limit of the ''local`` structure of the sparse random graph, this branching process approach allows to describe a invariant of the random graph that highly depends on its ''global`` structure.

-By now, there is a considerable body of work on the component structure in the generalization of the Binomial random graph model to hypergraphs.
+By now, there is a considerable body of work on the component structure in the generalization of the binomial random graph model to hypergraphs.
 In \cite{Pruzan} Schmidt-Pruzan and Shamir proved a threshold phenomenon similar to the one in \cite{ER} for the random $r$-uniform hypergraph with $r\geq 3$.
 Furthermore, Behrisch, Coja-Oghlan and Kang presented a probabilistic approach to determine a local limit theorem for the number of vertices in the largest component of the sparse random hypergraph, \cite{Behrisch,Behrisch2}.
+This result has been complemented by \Bollobas~and Riordan in \cite{BollobasRiordan}.